Laxa I Kjos, Iceland

 Surface fishing for salmon

-The Laxá I Kjos originates in Lake Stíflisdalsvatn, and with landscaping and fish ladders the salmon habitat has been lengthened to Thórufoss and Kjosarksard about 17 km from the sea.
-Laxá I Kjos and its main tributary, the Bugda, has a total drainage area of over 200 square kilometres.
+The Laxá I Kjos originates in Lake Stíflisdalsvatn, and with landscaping and fish ladders the salmon habitat has been lengthened to Thórufoss and Kjosarksard about 17km from the sea.
+Laxá I Kjos and its main tributary, the Bugda, has a total drainage area of over 200sq km.

-Bugda joins the Laxá I Kjos about 2 km before it drops into the fjord.
+Bugda joins the Laxá I Kjos about two kilometres before it drops into the fjord.
 The Bugda is a tiny, delicate stream, but when salmon are not taking on the main river it can be a paradise for fishing light with dries and nymphs for the brownies and the occasional salmon.

 Amazing fishing not far from Reykjavik